jonluca/USC-Class-Notifier-API/README.md

 | department | SI |
 | phone | 1234567890 |

 This would be a valid request to be notified about section 61400 in the SI department.
-This class specifically maps to `Changing Family Forms`, a GE 6.
-Any request missing any of these three parameters is discarded.
+This class specifically maps to `Changing Family Forms`, a GE F. Any request missing any of these three parameters is discarded.

 The response is based entirely off of the HTTP status code.